uscmakers/TutorialPractice/README.md

 	1. If you already have a text editor such as VS Code, BBedit, Notepad++, Atom, etc, feel free to skip this step

 ## Linking Github to the Terminal
-1. In the terminal, type these following commands.
+1. In the command prompt/powershell, type these following commands.
 Make sure your email is your USC email, and make sure that your username is the username affiliated with your github.
 ```
 	git config --global user.name "Your name here"
 	git config --global user.email "your_email@example.com"